-Lease ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
+We determine whether a contract is or contains a lease at contract inception.
+For short-term operating leases with terms of 12 months or less, we do not recognize right-of-use ("ROU") assets and lease liabilities.
 ROU assets are recognized at commencement date at the value of the lease liability, adjusted for any prepayments, lease incentives received and initial direct costs incurred.
 Lease liabilities are recognized at commencement date based on the present value of remaining lease payments over the lease term.
 The non-recurring fair value measurement is classified as Level 3 as no fair value inputs are observable.
-As the rate implicit in the lease is not readily determinable in most of our leases, we use our country-specific incremental borrowing rate based on the lease term using information available at commencement date in determining the present value of lease payments.
-Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
+As the implicit interest rate in the lease is not readily determinable, we use our country-specific incremental borrowing rate to discount the lease liabilities.

+Our leases may include options to extend or terminate the lease, which are included in the lease term when it is reasonably certain that we will exercise that option.
+Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 Many of our leases contain non-lease components (e.g. product costs, common-area or other maintenance costs) that relate to the lease components of the agreement.
-Non-lease components and the lease components to which they relate are accounted for as a single lease component.
+We account for lease and non-lease components as a single lease component.

-Amortization of ROU lease assets is calculated on a straight-line basis over the lease term with the expense recorded in cost of sales or selling, general and administrative expenses depending on the nature of the leased item.
-Interest expense is recorded over the lease term and is recorded in interest expense (based on a front-loaded interest expense pattern) for finance leases and is recorded in cost of sales or selling, general and administrative expenses (on a straight-line basis) for operating leases.
-All operating lease cash payments and interest on finance leases are recorded within cash flows from operating activities and all finance lease principal payments are recorded within cash flows from financing activities in the consolidated statements of cash flows.
+Amortization of ROU lease assets is calculated over the lease term with the expense recorded in cost of sales or selling, general and administrative expenses depending on the nature of the leased item.
+Interest expense is recorded over the lease term and is recorded in interest expense (based on a front-loaded interest expense pattern) for finance leases and is recorded in cost of sales or selling, general and administrative expenses for operating leases.
+Variable lease payments, which are primarily comprised of product costs, insurance and tax payments based on usage or output, are recognized when the expense is incurred.
+Finance lease ROU assets are presented in property, plant and equipment and the related finance lease liabilities are presented in the current portion of long-term debt and long-term debt.